-- A sumptuous white for lush butter or cream sauces: chardonnay and semillon with a touch of barrel, or perhaps viognier.
+- A sumptuous white for lush butter or cream sauces: chardonnay and semillon with a touch of oak influence, or perhaps viognier.

 - A versatile off-dry white for salty, spicy and smoked dishes - baked ham, smoked meats and fish, mild curries, tagines and similarly spice-laden recipes.
 Riesling, gewürztraminer and Loire chenin blanc score highly.
 Aim for code 3 in our dry-to-sweet scale.